 We therefore permit the already-filed modifications to AL 4991-E-A, et. al. on this matter and approve the consistent application of this language in tariffs and contracts for all affected DR programs and pilots including the DRAM.
 The Utilities shall reflect the direction in this section in their supplemental compliance filings to this resolution for AL 3466-E-A et al. and AL 4991-E-A et al.

-In addition, we request comments on the appropriate way to define “operational reasons.”

 Three-Part Attestation